Based on financial data per 31 December 2017.

 Refurbishement and repositioning of hotels offer tangible organic growth potential over time.

-5. Attractive yield, resilient cash flow generation and potential for lower interest rates
+5. Attractive yield and resilient cash flow generation

-From 1997 to 2016, Pandox’s strategy and business model delivered an annualised total return on equity of approximately 18 percent .
-The pre-tax cash earnings grew from MSEK 53 in 1997 to MSEK 1 289 in 2016.
-Given the current low interest rate environment, fixings have been made at significantly higher interest rates, thus potential exists for lower interest rates once these instruments mature.
+From 1997 to 2017, Pandox’s strategy and business model delivered an annualised total return on equity of approximately 18 percent .
+The pre-tax cash earnings grew from MSEK 53 in 1997 to MSEK 1,733 in 2017.

 6. Active ownership drives value and creates optionality